The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Overbrook neighborhood in Greenville are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Overbrook neighborhood in Greenville are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 80.7% of U.S. neighborhoods.

 With 32.2% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 74.6%

 The Neighbors: Occupations

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if